minidogg/splp/README.md

 - Pause/Play control
 - See current track name, status, and duration/current time
 - Loading from URL
+- Switching to a track
+- Going to next/previous track.

 ### Loading from URL
 When you load from URL you can provide a URL to a ".txt" file that includes a list of URLs to load from.